 Not without some Irish influence did this union of provinces happen.
 In fact the Irish Fenian Brotherhood movement had spurred along the idea of union among the British North American colonies.
 Due to increasing skirmishes along the border as the Fenians tried to move in from the United States to capture British North American colonies, believing that they could hold these as ransom to bargain for Ireland’s independence from British rule, the colonies became increasingly aware that they required a united defense against threats.
 And with Britain urging independence within the North American colonies to develop their own economic plan and therefore decrease the tax burden on Britain itself, unity was becoming increasingly predominant.

-An Irishman by the name of Thomas D’Arcy McGee (pictured at right) had come to Canada in the year 1857 and ended up proving to be one of Canada’s most colourful politicians.
+An Irishman by the name of Thomas D’Arcy McGee (pictured at left) had come to Canada in the year 1857 and ended up proving to be one of Canada’s most colourful politicians.
 Having had to flee Ireland after supporting the failed Irish rebellion of 1848, McGee had spent time in the United States as editor of his own newspaper which he used to voice his opinions for Irish independence and also for the betterment of Irish immigrants.
 He could not find much support in these endeavors and made the decision to move his family to Montreal, Quebec where he continued his editorial profession and pursued the topics of Irish politics, adding to that his new venture of uniting the British North American colonies.
 He eventually became a Canadian politician, easily gaining the large Irish vote.